pexa/core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package ravend/raven-qt for Debian-based Linux systems.
-If you compile ravend/raven-qt yourself, there are some useful files here.
+This directory contains files used to package pexad/pexa-qt for Debian-based Linux systems.
+If you compile pexad/pexa-qt yourself, there are some useful files here.

-## raven: URI support ##
+## pexa: URI support ##

-raven-qt.desktop  (Gnome / Open Desktop)
+pexa-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install raven-qt.desktop
+	sudo desktop-file-install pexa-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your raven-qt binary to `/usr/bin` and the `../../share/pixmaps/raven128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your pexa-qt binary to `/usr/bin` and the `../../share/pixmaps/pexa128.png` to `/usr/share/pixmaps`

-raven-qt.protocol (KDE)
+pexa-qt.protocol (KDE)